NATIONAL BANANA SPLIT DAY | AUGUST 25

 However you celebrate, don’t forget the cherry on top!
 Use #NationalBananaSplitDay to post on social media.

 We were unable to find the creator of National Banana Split Day.
-In Strickler’s hometown of Latrobe, Pennsylvania, they proudly celebrate his creation with a festival annually in August.
-In 2013, an official marker was placed at the site of the pharmacy where Strickler first made his famous banana split.
-The United States Post Office honored the banana split and the town of Latrobe in 2016 with a 47-cent “forever stamp depicting the banana split.
+However, in David Strickler’s hometown of Latrobe, Pennsylvania, they proudly celebrate his creation with a festival annually in August.
+In 2013, they placed an official marker at the site of the pharmacy where Strickler first made his famous banana split.
+Then, the United States Post Office honored the banana split and the town of Latrobe in 2016 with a 47-cent “forever stamp” depicting the banana split.
 It was one of five stamps in the “Soda Fountain Favorites” series.
 For a time, Latrobe residents could receive a cancellation mark memorializing their claim to fame.